bnurd/bnurd/README.md

  🌱 I’m currently learning python --->

  - [Vigenere Cipher](https://github.com/teavun/vigenere-cipher)
-    - It was developed with C++.
-It is a console application that encrypts a text received from the user in accordance with the matrix created with the vigenere algorithm.
+    - It is a C++ console application that encrypts a text received from the user in accordance with the matrix created with the vigenere algorithm.

 - Backend
   - .net core